-- Silica (sand) makes up about 60 to 70 percent of the total structure of laminated glass.
+- Silica: silica (sand) makes up about 60 to 70 percent of the total structure of laminated glass.
 Silica is really what gives glass its structure.

-- Some small amounts of potassium oxide and aluminum oxide may also be used.
+- Oxides: some small amounts of potassium oxide and aluminum oxide may also be used.

-- The Soda Ash used in the mixture reduces the melting point of the substances and dolomite is used to improve malleability.
+- Soda ash and dolomite: the soda ash used in the mixture reduces the melting point of the substances and dolomite is used to improve malleability.

-- Limestone is used to improve the overall durability of the final product.
+- Limestone: limestone is used to improve the overall durability of the final product.

-Mix all the ingredients together, add some water and heat at a high temperature, and you've got the basic recipe for creating a windshield.
+Mix all the ingredients together, add some water and heat at a high temperature, and you've got the basic recipe for creating one of the glass layers in a laminated windshield.

 Laminated Safety Glass Allows a Windshield to Fulfill All its Required Duties and Properties